MicrosoftDocs/appcenter-docs/docs/transition/api.md

 ## SDK

 APIs used by the HockeySDK remain functional.
-That way legacy versions with the HockeySDK integrated will still deliver data to App Center.
+That way, legacy versions with the HockeySDK integrated will still deliver data to App Center.
 The APIs also remain functional after the shutdown of HockeyApp.